 GeneCards Summary for TRIOBP Gene

 TRIOBP (TRIO And F-Actin Binding Protein) is a Protein Coding gene.
-Diseases associated with TRIOBP include autosomal recessive non-syndromic sensorineural deafness type dfnb and deafness, autosomal recessive 28 and dfnb28 nonsyndromic hearing loss and deafness.
+Diseases associated with TRIOBP include deafness, autosomal recessive 28 and dfnb28 nonsyndromic hearing loss and deafness.
 GO annotations related to this gene include phospholipid binding and actin filament binding.
 An important paralog of this gene is MPRIP.